|Type of tour:||Guided|

 Day 10: Kenting National Park – Bao Lai (80 miles/130 km)

 Today is our last ride of the tour as we leave behind beautiful and rugged Kenting National Park and ride to what will also be our last hot spring of the tour.
 The ride starts off along the coast but after about 31 miles/50 km we turn inland and will be riding parallel with the southern most section of the central mountain spine.
 There will be numerous aborigine villages as we cycle through fertile farm land.
 We stop for lunch at one of them for some traditional aborigine food.
 The second half of the ride takes us along the banks of the Lao Nong river, a preferred area of Buddhist monks with impressive temples dotting the landscape.
 We'll have our farewell dinner after our soak in the hot springs.
-Meals: B, L, D.
+Breakfast, lunch, and dinner included.

 Overnight in Bao Lai.